 Western Washington University extends educational opportunities and resident tuition to all students who meet the criteria of Washington House Bill 1079, established by the State legislature in 2004.
 Supporting all students persisting to degree, Western ensures confidentiality and protection of student education records, including immigration status.
 We also celebrate the passage of the Real Hope Act in Washington State and encourage eligible students to apply for the Washington College Grant using the Washington Application for State Financial Aid (WASFA).

 How to Receive Financial Aid

 All students are automatically considered for our merit-based and activity scholarships based on the information provided in the application for admission.
-Learn more about our scholarship opportunities here.
+Learn more about our scholarship opportunities.

-Students seeking need-based financial aid must also file the Free Application for Federal Student Aid (FAFSA).
-This federal form may be submitted online at studentaid.gov and becomes available October 1 each year.
+Students seeking federal or state financial aid, including need-based financial aid, must also file the Free Application for Federal Student Aid (FAFSA).
+This form may be submitted online at studentaid.gov and typically becomes available October 1 each year, but for the 2024-25 academic year, FAFSA and WASFA will open December 2023.
 Submitting the FAFSA after the priority deadline may limit your financial aid eligibility.

 - Western's FAFSA code: 003802